Slow Roast Pork Shoulder

 Plus you get the wonderful pork crackling too!

-Slow Roast Pork Shoulder makes a delicious and easy Sunday lunch or even Christmas Dinner.
+Slow Roast Pork Shoulder makes a delicious and easy Sunday lunch.
 Feeds many – with leftovers!

 The meat benefits from a long slow cook so is conducive to getting the meat ready and prepared in the morning and is great with all the usual ‘trimmings’ of Christmas dinner – stuffing, Yorkshire puddings and roast vegetables.

 If there are fewer people to feed you will have some leftovers that can make risotto, stir frys, curry and sweet and sour.